kda2495/IPA_Downloader/README_EN.md

 #### Note:
 * If the script doesn't start, type in Terminal: `brew reinstall minizip ideviceinstaller`
 * Press Enter.
+* When using ipatool v3 on macOS, to obtain the two-factor authentication (2FA) code, you need to put your device in Airplane Mode and navigate to Settings > Your account > Sign-In & Security > Get Verification Code.
 * There is a bug in ipatool v3 for macOS: an unknown MacBook Pro is added to your account's device list (due to how anisette works).
-If necessary, you can remove it from the device list, but you will have to obtain a two-factor authentication code again.
+If necessary, you can remove it from the device list, but you will have to obtain a two-factor authentication (2FA) code again.
 * You can use AirDrop to install the app: simply transfer file to your iPhone, and the app will be installed automatically.

 ## IPA_Downloader commands description: